Hlamulo-Mav/Simple_Calculator/README.md

 # Simple_Calculator

 This project contains Simple calculator functions that takes two numbers and can peform four operations (addition, subtraction, multiplication and division).
-It was developed
+It was developed for learning purposes.

 ## Built With
 - Html